-- Do not turn off or restart the system when the system is reading/updating the BIOS. - Do not remove the USB flash drive or hard drive when the system is updating the BIOS.
+• Do not turn off or restart the system when the system is reading/updating the BIOS.

-Step 3: When the update process is complete, press any key to return to the main menu.
+When the update process is complete, press any key to return to the main menu.

 Press <Esc> and then <Enter> to exit Q-Flash and reboot the system.
 As the system boots, you should see the new BIOS version is present on the POST screen.